sillyboy123/Microfinance-App/README.md

-# MicroFin Plus - Microfinance Application
+# FinPlus - Financial Inclusion Platform

 A comprehensive ASP.NET Core MVC application for microfinance institutions to manage clients, loans, savings accounts, payments, and transactions.
 This application provides a robust platform for financial inclusion and helps empower communities through accessible financial services.